 The clamour returned, and people started moving around, paying more or less attention to what they came here to see.

 I saw all I needed to see.
-What is left, is the artist’s tomb, at the foot of a non-existent Pietà he never got to finish and which was supposed to dominate the Altar of the Crucifix.
-Instead, the marble figure of the old artist was looking back at me with an all-pervading view transcending the centuries.
+What is left, is the artist’s tomb, at the foot of a non-existent Pietà he never finished; it was supposed to dominate the Altar of the Crucifix.
+Instead, the old artist’s marble figure was looking back at me with an all-pervading view transcending the centuries.

 Titian, as his name is known in English, the master of brush and colour, requested to spend eternity in the Frari, the place where he spent years filling the bare brick walls with his inestimable gift.

-To me, it was all juxtaposed images, snippets of time, and remarkable art display.
+To me, it was all juxtaposed images, snippets of time, and remarkable art displays.
 Dei Frari, only a minor church by Venetian standards, is my favourite place in the entire city.

 Soon, the canals held no secrets for me.
 I will come back here and pay the price of a coffee to enter this magical place again and again.
 And each time, I travelled back to another century!
 I could not get enough of it.
 This and reading some book on a bench, in the shade of the lofty trees off the fringe of Bonaparte’s Giardini della Biennale.